philmcminn/new-paper/README.md

 ## What Shouldn't Be In Your Paper Repository

 You can exclude files from the repository using the provided `.gitignore`file as a starting point.
-This file lives in the repository's root directory.
+This file lives in the repository's root directory, and already covers some of the file types discussed next, although your particular paper may develop to include some more.

+### Types of Files That You Should Set Git to Ignore

 Firstly, do not commit build files to the repository, in particular the target PDF file (`paper.pdf`).
 You should also avoid committing: